dahisea/The_archive/content/link.md

 ---
 title: To someone who is attacking this website
-description: Static website, Attack NM.
-Not as good as Genshin.
+description: Static website, Not as good as Genshin.
 cover:
 ---